 Computer acting erratic

 Is your mouse jumping around when you move it?
 It could be dirty or your hand could be touching the touchpad on your laptop.
 Is your mouse moving by itself?
 Make sure your desk is flat, and that you are not using VPN.
-Then go to Start > Control Panel > System > Remote Settings and make sure Remote Assistance is turned off.
+Then In the search box on the taskbar, or the desktop, type remote assistance and make sure Remote Assistance is turned off.
 If the problem persists, take your computer off the network - unplug the network cable or turn off your wireless card.

 Sending lots of traffic over the network

 If your computer is on, and you are doing nothing there should be no or almost no network traffic - nothing happening means no traffic.
 If there is network traffic, it may be a legitimate program downloading updates in the background.
 If you are streaming video over the internet, or downloading large files over the internet, there will always be lots of network traffic.
 However, if you aren't doing those things it may be a virus sending itself across the network or calling home with your information.